Porter's five forces analysis: Complementary products and services

 Similar to the government above, complementary products/services cannot be a standalone factor because it's not necessarily bad or good for the industry's profitability.
 Complements occur when a customer benefits from multiple products combined.
 Individually those standalone products can be redundant.
 For example, a car would be unusable without petrol/gas and a driver.
 Or for example, a computer is best used with computer software.
-This factor is controversial (as discussed below in Criticisms) as many believe it to be 6th Force.
+This factor is controversial (as discussed below in Criticisms) as many believe it to be a 6th Force.
 However, complements influence the forces more than they form the underlying structure of the market.